ronaldbosma/blog/content/blog/howto-install-net-core-on-windows-server.md

 Choose Next.

-You'll get a screen where can configure the Virtual machine resource.
+You'll get a screen where you can configure the Virtual machine resource.
 Copy the Registration script command to the clipboard.

 <!-- ![New Environment - Configure Virtual machine resource](../../../../../images/howto-install-net-core-on-windows-server/new-environment-virtual-machine-rescource.png) -->
 ![New Environment - Configure Virtual machine resource](../../static/images/howto-install-net-core-on-windows-server/new-environment-virtual-machine-rescource.png)